-Some medicines, such as aspirin and anti-inflammatory and anti-dementia drugs can cause stomach pain as a side effect.
-If you suspect this is the case, then consult a pharmacist or your doctor to review your medicines.
+Some medicines, such as aspirin and anti-inflammatory and anti-dementia drugs, can cause stomach pain as a side effect.
+If you suspect this is the case, then consult a pharmacist or your doctor for a review of your medicines.

 Abdominal pain in children

-Abdominal (stomach) pain can be caused by a number of things and can range from mild discomfort to strong pain.
+Abdominal pain can be caused by a number of things and can range from mild discomfort to severe pain.
 Common causes of abdominal pain in children include:

 - an injury or pulled muscle caused by a direct blow or sporting injury

 - menstrual (period) pain in girls who have started their periods

 - nerves, excitement or worry